How and Why Integrate Zoom Video Conferencing SDK in Your Website or App

 Troubleshooting and FAQs

 Got questions like “how to integrate Zoom in an Android app?”
-Zoom’s SDK documentation is answering most of them.
+Zoom’s SDK documentation answers most of them.

-With a revamp of its SDK, zoom recently launched a developer forum for those working on implementing video conferencing.
-The portal has a lively community that includes Zoom support staff eager to answer questions and provide guidance.
+With a revamp of its SDK, Zoom recently launched a developer forum for those working on implementing video conferencing.
+The portal has a lively community with Zoom support staff eager to answer questions and provide guidance.

-5 Use Cases for Integrating Video Conferencing to a Website or an App Based on Softermii Experience
+6 Use Cases for Video Conferencing Integration to a Website or an App Based on Softermii Experience

-As mentioned above, we believe that the future is virtual, and video is inevitable.
-Here to argue our case are five products developed by Softermii that leverage video to connect users and enable growth.
+As mentioned above, the future is virtual, and video is inevitable.
+Here to argue our case are six products developed by Softermii that leverage video to connect users and enable growth.

 Real Estate